 This began to change when Josiah Gregg, a frontiersman, and trailblazer established the Old Fort Smith Wagon Road between Arkansas and Santa Fe in 1839.
 For ten years, people cared little about the trail until the California Gold Rush of 1849, when it became heavily traveled by those pioneers seeking their fortunes in the far west.

 In 1846, the United States claimed the territory when General Stephen Kearny established an army post.
-During the Civil War, Confederate troops briefly occupied Albuquerque, but once the war was over, white merchants and tradesmen began to arrive in numbers.
+During the Civil War, Confederate troops briefly occupied Albuquerque and after the war was over, white merchants and tradesmen began to arrive in numbers.

 When the railroad steamed through in 1880, the city changed drastically, bringing in hundreds of white settlers and changing the demographics and architecture of the city.
 Numerous new businesses were established around the new railroad and the city began to grow.
 By 1885, Albuquerque was incorporated.

 Growth continued steadily into the 20th century and saw another spurt when Route 66 brought a steady stream of traffic right through the city.
-Before the 1930’s, Albuquerque’s Main Street, now called Central Avenue, consisted of a few motor courts, gas stations, campgrounds and a café.
+Before the 1930s, Albuquerque’s Main Street, now called Central Avenue, consisted of a few motor courts, gas stations, campgrounds, and cafes.
 In no time at all new motels, restaurants and services, complete with neon signs, began to compete for the attention of Mother Road travelers.
-A cafe shaped like an iceberg, opened for business on the present site of the Lobo Theatre; a sombrero-shaped restaurant offered Mexican food, and the Aztec Lodge and De Anza Motor Lodge presented pueblo-inspired accommodations.
+A cafe shaped like an iceberg opened for business on the present site of the Lobo Theatre; a sombrero-shaped restaurant offered Mexican food, and the Aztec Lodge and De Anza Motor Lodge presented pueblo-inspired accommodations.

-When the realignment of Route 66 was completed in 1937, there were more motels on Central Avenue than had been built in the previous ten to twelve years on the other alignment.
+When the realignment of Route 66 was completed in 1937, there were more motels on Central Avenue than had been built in the previous 10 to 12 years on the other alignment.
 By 1955, there were more than 100 motels on Albuquerque’s Central Avenue and in the summer, it was hard to find an open room.

 The El Vado Motel was built in 1937 by a former Franciscan Hotel manager in downtown Albuquerque.
 This enclosed motor court, built of adobe in the Pueblo Revival style, is considered the purest surviving Route 66 motel in the city.
 Previous owners turned down some handsome offers for the motel’s neon Indian through the years.